About Us - Find out what makes DivePoint Mexico, who’s behind the scenes and what drives us!

 She’s also a badass content writer and SEO specialist that keeps our Blog up-to-date with all of the latest diving news and helpful tips.

 Looking for a great after-diving activity in Playa del Carmen?

 Make sure to visit the weekly Quiz-Nights hosted by Laura every Tuesday and challenge your knowledge against others!

 Located at the east-coast of Mexico, the Riviera Maya is an ideal place for anybody looking for the perfect combination of culture and nature.

 This part of Mexico is blessed with an expansive stretch of Caribbean coastline– offering stunning white sand beaches all the way down to Belize.
 Home to amazing unique coral reefs in magically clear and warm water, and beautiful endemic flora and fauna.

 The peninsula of the Quintana Roo, home of the Riviera Maya is surrounded by gleaming turquiose ocean and has idyllic islands nearby.

 Tourism and Culture

-The locations of cenotes differ so much, that far not all are easily reachable.
-It is estimated that the majority of existing cenotes is still to be found and explored, somewhere deep in the Mexican jungle.
+The locations of cenotes differ greatly, with some close to the tourist areas, but many that are not easily reachable.
+It is estimated that the majority of existing cenotes are still to be discovered and are lying untouched, somewhere deep in the Mexican jungle.

-They are ideal for families with kids, couples or on your own.
-Bring your swimsuit, towel and relax in the mayan jungle at one of these sacred and mystical places.
+They are ideal for families, couples or even on your own.
+Bring your swimsuit, towel and relax in the Mayan jungle at one of these sacred and mystical places.